yohanboniface/CartoCC/README.md

 ]
 ```

-You use dynamic properties of the layer in the final value (this will use Layer.id in the final path):
+You can use dynamic properties of the layer in the final value (this will use Layer.id in the final path):
 ```
 [
     {